GFA-spec/GFA-spec/GFA2-spec.md

 in GFA2, with a relatively straightforward transformation of each input line.

-The syntactic conventions of GFA2 are identical to GFA, so upgrading a GFA parser to a DFA parser is relatively straight forward.
+The syntactic conventions of GFA2 are identical to GFA, so upgrading a GFA parser to a GFA2 parser is relatively straight forward.
 Each description line begins with a single letter and has a fixed set of fields that are tab-delimited.
 The changes are as follows: